PermaLink Bling-Bling08/26/2006 08:56 PM

 All original content copyright Matt Arber all rights reserved, no reproduction allowed without written permission.

-This website is currently over 90GB in size and contains approx 30,000 photos taken by us since 2003, it is hosted at home on an old HP Proliant server running Lotus Domino 8.5 which is connected to the Internet via a dodgy ADSL 2 connection that continuously drops out :(
+The website is 90GB in size and contains approx 30,000 photos taken by us between 2003-2011, it is hosted at home on an old HP Proliant NAS running Lotus Domino 8.5 and spanning across multiple databases.

 Stories by Category